Former Erikson Scholars

 July 2005 – August 2005

-Donna Bentolila, Ph.D. is a psychoanalyst originally from Argentina and currently practicing in Boca Raton, Florida.
-She is a member of the Lacan Clinical Forum.
+Donna Bentolila, PhD, was a psychoanalyst originally from Argentina and practiced in Boca Raton, Florida.
+She was a member of the Lacan Clinical Forum.
 Her work at Riggs involved a clinical study of her treatment of a very disturbed patient.
+Dr. Bentolila passed away in December 2017.

 Erikson Scholars 1985 - 2005